Unity-Technologies/Graphics/com.unity.sg2/Documentation~/previews/SampleTexture2D.md

 **Texture** - the texture asset to sample.
 The asset selector allows you to select a texture from the project.
 **UV** - the texture coordinates to use for sampling the texture **Sampler** - the texture sampler to use for sampling the texture **LOD** - explicitly defines the mip level to sample.
 (Available when Mip Sampling Mode is set to LOD.)
+This option allows the sampler to be used in the vertex shader.
 **DDX** - the horizontal derivitive used to calculate the mip level.(Available when Mip Sampling Mode is set to Gradient.)
 **DDY** - the vertical derivitive used to calculate the mip level.
 (Available when Mip Sampling Mode is set to Gradient.)
 **Bias** - adds or substracts from the auto-generated mip level.
 (Available when Mip Sampling Mode is set to Bias.)